Constitution of Venezuela: Five branches of government

-The electoral branch is headed by the National Electoral Council (CNE) and is responsible for the independent oversight of all elections in the country, municipal, state, and federal.
-The citizens' branch is constituted by the (defensor del pueblo) (ombudsman or "defender of the people"), the Chief Public Prosecutor (fiscal general), and the comptroller general (contralor general).
+The electoral branch is headed by the National Electoral Council (CNE) and is responsible for the independent oversight of all elections in the country: municipal, state, and federal.
+The citizens' branch is constituted by the ombudsman (defensor del pueblo or "defender of the people"), the attorney general (fiscal general), and the comptroller general (contralor general).
 It is responsible for representing and defending the citizens in their dealings with powers of the Venezuelan state.
 The legislative branch was changed from a bicameral system to a unicameral system.

 A strengthened and recallable presidency and the creation of a functioning vice-presidency

 It also increased the presidential term of office from five to six years, subject to a limit of two terms.
 The document also introduced provisions for national presidential recall referendums – that is, Venezuelan voters now were to be given the right to remove their president from office before the expiration of the presidential term.
 Such referendums were to be activated upon provision of petitions with a valid number of signatures.
 The new provision was activated for the first time when such a referendum was held in 2004, but it failed to receive majority support.
 See 2004 Venezuelan recall referendum.
 The Presidency was also strengthened, aside from being the Chief Executive, head of state and head of government, with the power to dissolve the National Assembly under certain conditions, and can issue decrees that has the force of law, upon authorization by the National Assembly.

 In 2009, term limits (not only that for president) were abolished by a referendum.

-And a post of vice-president was recreated to direct the day-to-day operations of the government and to exercise duties and powers that may delegated by the President as well as to act as the chief operating officer of government.
-He or she can be removed via impeachment by the National Assembly.
+And a post of vice-president was recreated to direct the day-to-day operations of the government and to exercise duties and powers that may delegated by the President as well as to act as the chief operating officer of government and the cabinet.
+The vice-president can be removed via impeachment by the National Assembly.
 The vice-president is also politically responsible to the National Assembly side by side with the ministers of Cabinet.
 Upon the vacancy of the office of the president upon death, recall, resignation or impeachment by the STJ, the vice president thus assumes the office and title of the presidency.
+This happened in March of 2013 when Nicolas Maduro, who won the vice presidency the year before, assumed the presidency upon the death of Hugo Chavez.